vaisakm/everyday_hacks_with_batch_cmd_scripts/README.md

 ## Usage

-The scripts have been appended a .txt extension to prevent accidental modifications to your data.
-So that opening them brings up the script in a text editor to view, analyze and customize.
-Rename and remove the .txt filename extensions and run at your risk.
+For viewing, editing and analysis, explicitly open the files in a text editor.
+Editing in linux/unix and attempting to execute them in Windows may cause errors due to different line endings.
+Additionally, if you are a newbie checking out these scripts, it is expected you know the difference between reading, editing and executing a script.

 ## Warning
 ```diff
 - Data loss
 ```
 These scripts carry a strong possibility of data loss/ data modification which might be the intended purpose.
 Make sure you have a basic understanding before running these files.
-The files as provided are safe from execution by virtue of their file extensions.
-However, any modifications or your setup can lift the safety.
+The files as provided are execution-ready and could result in an accidental run when opened directly.

 If you do not understand what it means to run a cmd/batch script, please do not run them.
 No liability or guarantee is provided.